Get

 Furthermore, these reasons often require the owner to try training the cat before the vet can remove the cat’s claws.
 You’ll usually need to work closely with your vet to stop and prevent scratching before declawing is an option.

-Therefore, you can still find vets that will declaw cats.
+Therefore, you can still find vets who will declaw cats.
 However, they must carefully consider the laws and behavior of your cat.
 In most cases, your cat won’t qualify for declawing unless it is the last resort.

 Alternatives to Declawing